 - Persistent exacerbation despite an adequate dose of oral corticosteroids before presentation.

 - Presentation at night or in the afternoon.

 Further hospital-based management

-- Those with worsening hypoxia, hypercapnoea, drowsiness or unconsciousness and those experiencing a respiratory arrest require intubation.
-This is technically difficult and and should be undertaken by an anaesthetist or ICU consultant.
+Not all patients admitted to the ICU need ventilation, but those with worsening hypoxia or hypercapnia, drowsiness or unconsciousness and those who have had a respiratory arrest require intermittent positive pressure ventilation.
+Intubation in such patients is very difficult and should be performed by an anaesthetist or ICU consultant.

 Complications of status asthmaticus include: